molpopgen/fwdpy11/doc/pages/popobjects.rst

 Efficient construction of large populations
 -----------------------------------------------

-When building a large population programmatically, a naive approach would leave with with a data copy on both the Python and on the C++ side, which is not ideal.
+When building a large population programmatically, a naive approach would leave us with a data copy on both the Python and on the C++ side, which is not ideal.
 We can avoid that via class methods that use C++11's move semantics to "steal" the data from our input containers.
 The following example is the same as above, except that we create the function via :func:`fwdpy11.fwdpy11_types.SlocusPop.create`: